Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

     Type: 'string',
     Required: 'True',
     Default: '',
-    Description: 'The text for the link',
+    Description: 'The text for the link.',
   },
   {
     Name: 'active',